ValerieMauduit/AoC2021/README.md

 Once again I need some improvements to my `AocMap` class.
 Then, my most important question was: were to put the flash count?
 Because in the beginning I wanted to increase it whenever a neighbour of the octopus is impacted by the flash, which was false.

+For the second part, I copied-pasted the same code with only a small change in the stop condition.
+Not very clean :(